apalbright/thelittledataset/content/post/2015-02-19_id-like-to-thank-the-academy-for-making-this-data-available.md

 # Results by award categories

-See the heat table below (made using the [ggplot2](https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf) package in R) for the averages of these four statistics across all award categories^[In 2012, Woody Allen was not present to accept the Writing (Original Screenplay) award.
-Counting that event as 0 words spoken for the category yields the average shown above while excluding that event from the average yields a modified average of 167.8 words for the category.]^[Two teams were awarded the Sounding Editing Oscar in 2012.
-I calculate the average per team speech, thus, these two speeches were treated as though they were in separate years.
-I did this in order to avoid overestimating words spoken within this category.]:
+See the heat table below (made using the [ggplot2](https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf) package in R) for the averages of these four statistics across all award categories[^2][^3]:

 <img src="/post/id-like-to-thank-the-academy-for-making-this-data-available_files/oscarplot.png" alt="" width="80%" height="80%"/>